vifreefly/kimuraframework/README.md

 Kimurai has support for the following engines and can mostly switch between them without the need to rewrite any code:

 * `:mechanize` – [pure Ruby fake http browser](https://github.com/sparklemotion/mechanize).
 Mechanize can't render JavaScript and doesn't know what the DOM is it.
 It can only parse the original HTML code of a page.
 Because of it, mechanize is much faster, takes much less memory and is in general much more stable than any real browser.
 It's recommended to use mechanize when possible; if the website doesn't use JavaScript to render any meaningful parts of its structure.
 Still, because mechanize is trying to mimic a real browser, it supports almost all of Capybara's [methods to interact with a web page](http://cheatrags.com/capybara) (filling forms, clicking buttons, checkboxes, etc).
-* `:poltergeist_phantomjs` – [PhantomJS headless browser](https://github.com/ariya/phantomjs), can render JavaScript.
-In general, PhantomJS is still faster than Headless Chrome (and Headless Firefox).
-PhantomJS has memory leakage issues, but Kimurai has a [memory control feature](#crawler-config), so it shouldn't be an issue.
-Also, some websites can recognize PhantomJS and block access.
-Like mechanize (and unlike selenium engines) `:poltergeist_phantomjs` can freely rotate proxies and change headers _on the fly_ (see [config section](#all-available-config-options)).
-* `:apparition_chrome` – [Apparition headless browser](https://github.com/twalpole/apparition) using Chrome via CDP (Chrome DevTools Protocol).
-A modern alternative to PhantomJS and Selenium with native support for custom headers, URL filtering, and better performance.
-Unlike Selenium, Apparition supports header manipulation and proxy rotation on the fly.
 * `:selenium_chrome` – Chrome in headless mode driven by selenium.
 A modern headless browser solution with proper JavaScript rendering.
 * `:selenium_firefox` – Firefox in headless mode driven by selenium.
 Usually takes more memory than other drivers, but can sometimes be useful.